student-techlife/IPMEDTH-Backend/README.md

 ## About

-This is a template repository for running Laravel within a Docker environment.
+This is the Laravel backend for storing the data from the measurements performed in the frontend.

 ## Development - Get started